top of page

 Farewell's Elegy: A Reflection on Transcending Mortality | Cyprus Poems

-In the death and grief poem “Requiem” a sombre aura envelops the scene as it captures the poignant act of bidding farewell to the teenage girl.
-The verses unfold with a measured restraint, echoing the solemnity of the moment as the departed is laid to rest.
-Through the gentle strokes of language, the poem paints a picture that transcends individual experience, inviting readers to contemplate the universal rituals of loss and remembrance.
+In the death and grief poem "Requiem," a sombre aura envelops the scene, capturing the poignant act of bidding farewell to a young girl.
+The poem unfolds with a restrained solemnity, mirroring the gravity of the moment as the departed is laid to rest.
+With gentle language, the verse transcends the individual experience, inviting readers to contemplate the universal rites of loss and remembrance.
+Set within the "Thirteen Silk Verses" cycle from the collection “Cyprus Poems,” it weaves Greek Orthodox burial rituals into a quiet journey of departure, imbuing the farewell with a resonance that extends beyond any single culture.

 bottom of page